a-sajjad72/fontInsta/Readme.md

 ## USAGE:
     .\FontInsta.ps1 -ArchiveName <[path]\name> [-SubDir <sub_dir_1>,<sub_dir_2>,...] [-InstallFromRoot] [-All] [-Help]
 ## OPTIONS:
-    -ArchiveName        The name of the font archive to install (required).
-You can also specify the path with archive file.
+    -ArchiveName        (required) The name of the font archive to install.
-    -SubDir             An array of subdirectories to install fonts from (optional). -Subdir
+                        You can also specify the path
-                        should be separated by commas and enclosed within double quotes.
+                        with archive file.
-    -InstallFromRoot    A switch indicating whether to install fonts from the root directory of the archive (optional, default is off).
-Comes
+    -SubDir             (optional) An array of subdirectories to install fonts from.
+Directories names should be separated by commas and enclosed within double quotes.
-                        in handy while using -SubDir option.
+    -InstallFromRoot    (optional) A switch indicating whether to install fonts from the root directory of the archive (default is off).
+Comes in handy while using -SubDir option.
     -All                A switch indicating whether to install files from subdirectories.
     -Help               Display the help message.